-Keep reading to learn the benefits of walking for fitness and why it makes an effective alternative to high-intensity training!
+Ahead, learn the benefits of walking for fitness and why it might become a more regular addition to your weekly fitness routine.

 The Benefits of Walking

 There’s a reason why walking is recommended in just about all fitness regimes and healthy lifestyle plans — because it comes with a host of health benefits!
 And while there are certainly physical benefits, the mental and emotional benefits of walking are equally as powerful.

 The takeaway?
 It really just helps you start to feel better overall!

 Walking fitness is one of the easiest things to do to get you moving.
 For most of you, all you need to do is lace up your sneakers and leave your house!
 And, there’s no one best way to get your steps in.
 According to research, walking can be just as effective whether you do it in little bursts throughout the day or in longer bouts at once.
 It’s about making it work for you and your schedule!